FAQs

 Mental health is a term used to describe the wellbeing of our ‘mind’ including how we feel and think, which can in turn affect our behaviour.
 People with ‘good’ mental health can still experience low mood and the worries associated with everyday life, but it doesn’t have a significant and long-lasting impact on their overall quality of life.
 On the other side of the spectrum, people who are experiencing ‘poor’ mental health need support from medical professionals, social care systems and friends and family to stay safe and function in everyday life.
 Mental health at this end of the spectrum often involves being diagnosed with a specific mental health condition, like generalised anxiety disorder, bipolar disorder or obsessive compulsive disorder.

 People experiencing low mood or anxiety, as well as people with diagnosed mental health conditions, can also find they have trouble at work or when they’re studying.
 That’s because our cognitive function (how we process, remember and use knowledge) is often affected when we experience poor mental health.
-These difficulties can make a person feel worse, but there are different approaches to work and learning that can help overcome or manage the impact of mental health (that’s where we come in!)
+These difficulties can make a person feel worse, but there are different approaches to work and learning that can help overcome or manage the impact of mental health.

 The word ‘disorder’ is still used in some medical and academic settings, but it is no longer considered a helpful term by many researchers, healthcare professionals and people with mental health conditions.
 This is because it can suggest that people with mental health conditions are ‘wrong’ in some way, when in fact they live with something that deserves suitable treatment and empathy like any other health condition.